About

-Marjolijn Dijkman is a research-based and multidisciplinary artist working with film, photography, sculpture, and installation.
+Marjolijn Dijkman is a research-based, multidisciplinary artist who works with film, photography, sculpture, and installation.
 Her practice explores the intersection of culture and other fields of inquiry, strongly focusing on the rapidly changing environment and its human and nonhuman interdependencies.
+By combining field research with speculative imagination, she creates works that emerge from multiyear, process-based research projects.
+These projects result in artworks, exhibitions, publications, and discursive events.

 “Dijkmans practice development over the last ten years can be defined as Decoding the Coloniser’s Mind.
 The decoding of the coloniser’s mindset requires identifying the evolution of the Enlightenment into contemporary practices, despite the prevailing opinion among many scholars that the fall of the Nazi regime ended the Enlightenment project and the colonial reflex.” from Decoding the Coloniser’s Mind by Galit Eilat (2020)

-Marjolijn Dijkman (she/her, *1978) is living and working in Brussels (BE) & Lahaymeix (FR).
+Marjolijn Dijkman (*1978, NL) lives and works in Brussels (BE) & Lahaymeix (FR).

-She graduated from the Gerrit Rietveld Academy in Amsterdam in 2001, the MFA Piet Zwart Institute in Rotterdam in 2003, and was a researcher at the Jan van Eyck Academy in Maastricht in 2006 – 2007.
+She graduated from the Gerrit Rietveld Academy in Amsterdam in 2001 and the MFA Piet Zwart Institute in Rotterdam in 2003.
+She was a researcher at the Jan van Eyck Academy in Maastricht in 2006 – 2007.
+She is a Ph.D. researcher at LUCA—School of Arts Brussels / Leuven University, supervised by Wendy Morris and Kyveli Mavrokordopoulou (2023-2027).

 Contact